Not getting enough sleep can cause so many problems for both your health and your mind. Practice these tips and learn to sleep like a baby.

 Keep It Cool In Your Bedroom

 If you’re fortunate to live where you can leave your windows open, let in the cool breeze during the night.
 Otherwise, keep the A/C on and the heat low in your bedroom.
-Your body does gets its the best sleep when the temperature is on the cooler side.
+Your body does get its best sleep when the temperature is on the cooler side.
 Now, you don’t want to be freezing, but you definitely want it to be cool.
 One of the best tips is to keep your thermostat to around 68 degrees.
 This is the perfect temperature for quality sleep.

 Take A Bath Or Hot Shower Before Bed

 There’s nothing more relaxing than a warm bath before bed.
 In fact, it’s one of the best things you can do for your sleep health.
 The warmth of the water relaxes your body and mind, while the steam helps put you into a state of total rejuvenation.
-And if you suffer from anxiety, which can really effect your sleep, a hot shower or bath helps to get you in the body and out of the mind which reduces anxiety.
+And if you suffer from anxiety, which can really affect your sleep, a hot shower or bath helps to get you in the body and out of the mind which reduces anxiety.

 Meditation is one of the most excellent practices you can do for your mental health.
 When you can quiet your mind from the outside world, you can enter into a state of complete and total rest.
 If you’re looking to make a change, attempt to meditate for 10 minutes before bed each night and see how it works for you.
 Be patient, it takes time to learn how to clear the mind and actually meditate.
 Practice makes perfect.